 - Upon submission, the Event Application will be sent via email to the Organization's President and UNT Faculty/Staff Advisor.
-Both must review and approve before the form can be forwarded electronically to the next department.
+Both must review and approve (even if the submitter is the President) before the Application can be reviewed electronically by the next department.

 - If the event falls during pre-finals or finals week, the Event Application will be sent electronically to the Dean of Students, as per UNT Policy 15.2.16.
-In this instance, the Dean of Students must review and approve before the form can be forwarded electronically to the next department.
+In this instance, the Dean of Students must review and approve before the form can be reviewed electronically by the next department.

 - If the event is planned by a(n) chapter/organization affiliated with the Office of Greek Life, the Event Application will be sent to Greek Life for electronic review.
-In this instance, Greek Life must review and approve before the form can be forwarded electronically to the next department.
+In this instance, Greek Life must review and approve before the form can be reviewed electronically by the next department.

-- Once the above approvals have been secured, the Event Application will be submitted electronically to the reserving department.
+- Once the above approvals have been secured, the Event Application will be reviewed electronically by the reserving department.
 The reserving department may contact the listed event contact to discuss event details.
-This may be done via email, phone, or in person, at the discretion of the reserving department.
+This may be done via phone or in person, at the discretion of the reserving department.

 - If the requested space is available, you will receive a confirmation of the reservation.
-If at any time the organization does not fulfill any requirements stated by the reserving entity or other campus department, the reservation and event may be cancelled by the reserving department.
+If at any time the organization does not fulfill any requirements stated by the reserving entity or other campus department, the reservation and event may be canceled by the reserving department.

 - The organization may be required to attend an Event Safety Committee meeting (see "Event Safety Committee" below) prior to the event.
-If at any time the organization does not fulfill any requirements stated by the Event Safety Committee, the reservation and event may be cancelled by the reserving department.
+If at any time the organization does not fulfill any requirements stated by the Event Safety Committee, the reservation and event may be canceled by the reserving department.

 - The event occurs.
 No follow-up is necessary unless an issue of safety or responsibility arises (see "Event Evaluations" below).

 If the event contact person does not hear from the reserving department within 72 business hours of Event Application submission AND it is known that both the Organization's President and UNT Faculty/Staff Advisor have approved, then please contact: